-3 Ways to Collect Phone Numbers to Start Texting for Business
+3 Ways to Collect Phone Numbers to Text Prospects and Customers

 Moving to a real-time communication strategy takes a little change in thinking around communication.
 It means revamping the info you collect when people visit your website, meet you at a conference, live-chat with you, and even email with you.

-Here’s how to capture the mobile phone numbers to start conversations with your contacts over text.
+Here’s are 3 ways to capture mobile phone numbers to start conversations with your contacts over text.

-You’re likely already collecting email addresses and other information from folks who visit your website and who strike up a conversation with you at an event.
+You’re likely already collecting email addresses and other information from users who visit your website or who strike up a conversation with you at an event.
 Adding a mobile number form will help you strike quickly while the iron is hot: you can send a quick text follow-up to a website visit or to an in-person meeting, within minutes of first contact.

 There is one drawback to asking for a phone number on a web form: it can sometimes impact your conversion rate, meaning the number of people who fill out your form may drop.
 You may want to experiment with what works best for your audience: